A Decade of News Forum Interactions: Threaded Conversations, Signed Votes, and Topical Tags: Methods

-We retrieved all information in the dataset by sending standard HTML requests to the public platform at \url{derstandard.at}.
+\paragraph{\textbf{Data Acquisition.}} We retrieved all information in the dataset by sending standard HTML requests to the public platform at \url{derstandard.at}.
 We used a combination of scripts, building on the \textit{curl} library.
 We took care to balance the load on the platform with waiting times and added information to the user header that identified our requests as automated.
-All the information that we retrieved is publicly available to any visitor of the site, i.e. accessible without being logged into a user account on the platform.
+All the information that we retrieved is publicly available to any visitor of the site, i.e., accessible without being logged into a user account on the platform.
 We downloaded raw HTML files and used XPath with \textit{xidel} as well as \textit{jq} for JSON processing to extract relevant objects.
-We also scraped article metadata, for example we extracted the article-associated topic tags annotated by DerStandard (see Figure~\ref{fig:enter-label}).
+We also scraped article metadata.
+For example, we extracted the article-associated topic tags annotated by DerStandard (see Figure~\ref{fig:enter-label}).
 We converted all extracted data fields to a common TSV format.
+The scripts used to retrieve the raw HTML pages and perform the data extraction are included in the \texttt{scripts/} folder of the public dataset repository.